kelvin-bz/blog/_posts/2024-07-08-lottery-smart-contract-remix.md

 ---
-title: "Blockchain Basics P5 - Lottery Contract: A Beginner’s Guide with Remix and Solidity"
+title: "Blockchain Basics P3 - Lottery Contract: A Beginner’s Guide with Remix and Solidity"
 categories: [tech]
-date: 2034-07-10 00:00:00
+date: 2024-07-08 00:00:00
-tags: [blockchain]
+tags: [solidity, smart-contracts]
 image: "/assets/images/smart-contracts/lottery_smart_contract.jpg"
 ---

+In this guide, we will explore the creation of a simple lottery smart contract using Solidity and Remix.
+We will cover the key concepts of smart contracts, such as state variables, functions, modifiers, and testing.
+By the end of this guide, we will have a basic understanding of how to create, deploy, and test a smart contract on the Ethereum blockchain.

 ## Overview of the Lottery Contract